 - Feet problems caused by damaged nerves or poor blood flow that can lead to serious skin infections, ulcerations and, in some severe cases, amputation

 - Teeth and gum infections

-If blood sugar rises high enough or for a prolonged period of time, it can lead to two serious conditions.
+If blood sugar rises very high or if high blood sugar levels are not treated, it can lead to two serious conditions.

-The following suggestions can help keep your blood sugar within your target range:
+To help keep your blood sugar within a healthy range:

 For many people who have diabetes, the American Diabetes Association generally recommends the following target blood sugar levels:

 - Between 80 and 130 mg/dL (4.4 and 7.2 mmol/L) before meals

 - Less than 180 mg/dL (10 mmol/L) two hours after meals

 Your target blood sugar range may differ, especially if you're pregnant or you have other health problems that are caused by diabetes.
 Your target blood sugar range may change as you get older.
 Sometimes, reaching your target blood sugar range can be a challenge.